HorstBaerbel/MAMEduino/README.md

 FAQ
 ========
 **Q:** I have problems because the Arduino keeps on sending commands to the keyboard and I can't stop it.
-**A:** Pull pin 13 HIGH (connect to 5v).
+**A:** Pull pin 0 LOW (connect to GND).
 This will re-route all keyboard commands to the serial port.

 **Q:** When I send commands via mameduino to the Arduino communication is not working properly.
 **A:** Make sure Arduino and PC are using the same MAMEduino version.
 Reset the Arduino and wait a few seconds for it to boot properly.